0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

 - **Enhancing prioritization of transactions**

-    Since transactions are sequenced according to the value they carry, with high preference given to large values, users need to provision sufficient gas price to allow for prioritization of transactions according to their needs.
+    Since transactions are sequenced in decreasing order of the specified gas price, with higher preference given to large values, users need to provision sufficient gas price to allow for prioritization of transactions according to their needs.

     ![Figure: Pre-excution scheme](../../../img/zkEVM/rpc-tx-preexec.png)